 - Create a game plan: Determine which items in your home will not be used any time soon.
-Pack these items first sense they will likely not be needed.
+Pack these items first since they will likely not be needed.
 After this, work your way through the house packing items of least importance first and items of greater importance last.

 - Eliminate unnecessary items: Before you begin the packing process, you should eliminate any unwanted items you may own.
-Doing so will reduce what actually needs to be packed and in turn reduce the amount of time you spend on the entire process.
+Doing so will reduce what actually needs to be packed, and in turn reduce the amount of time you spend on the entire process.

 - Pack early: As soon as you know what day you will move, start the packing process.
 A benefit for packing well in advance is stress reduction, which can make the entire experience much more enjoyable and efficient.
 Sticking to a strict moving timeline will keep you on track during your relocation.

 - Ask for help: Packing up your home will indeed require more than two hands.
 The more help you have the quicker this process will be.
 So, well in advance, ask your friends and other loved ones for help packing with packing up your belongings.
 In the end, you will greatly appreciate the extra assistance.

 - Hire the professionals: Professional moving companies also provide packing services.
 If you are overwhelmed by the amount of packing that needs to be done, let the professionals do the work.
 This will allow you the opportunity to get more done without having to focus on packing.

 - Begin an inventory list: You can never be too organized during a relocation.
 When you begin, you should create an inventory list.
 On this list, you should indicate how many boxes you have for each room in your home.
 For example, if you have four boxes that belong in the kitchen of your new home, indicate this on your inventory list.
 This will reduce the likelihood of boxes getting lost throughout your move.